 Or the broken heater on the coldest night of the year – would it cause a fire because the tenant used a space heater too close to something flammable?

-This mantra took on a humongous meaning that kept me awake at night, worrying about things I cannot fully control.
+This mantra took on a humongous meaning that kept me awake at night, worrying about things I could not fully control.

-What if now that this business is (almost) completely turned over, I could start doing things I truly enjoyed doing?
+What if, now that this business has been (almost) completely turned over, I could start doing things I truly enjoy?

 What if I could get back to my art business and rebuild it again?
 What if I could start teaching art classes more often?

 What if I could start blogging regularly again?

 What if I could replace my former income with the income from art sales and blogging income?